junxit/us-congress-bills-110/bill.md

 ## § 4.
 Clarification of property interest

 - **(a)** *Required Action* The Secretary of the Interior shall issue a quitclaim deed conveying any right, title, and interest the United States may have in and to Tingley Beach, San Gabriel Park, and the BioPark Parcels to the City.
-- **(b)** *Timing* The Secretary shall carry out the action in subsection (a) as soon as practicable after the date of enactment of this title and in accordance with all applicable law.
+- **(b)** *Timing* The Secretary shall carry out the action in subsection (a) as soon as practicable after the date of enactment of this titleAct and in accordance with all applicable law.
 - **(c)** *No Additional Payment* The City shall not be required to pay any additional costs to the United States for the value of San Gabriel Park, Tingley Beach, and the BioPark Parcels.

 ## § 5.
 Other rights, title, and interests unaffected